 What are some examples of accommodations that are not made or arranged by the Disability Services Office?

 The ADA does not require colleges to provide personal assistants, individual personal tutors, or personal assistive technology.
-Accommodations are not made which would reduce academic expectations or which would eliminate essential components of any course.
+Accommodations are not made which would reduce academic expectations, alter the curriculum or which would eliminate essential components of any course.

-These rights would include: Equal access to an education Reasonable and effective accommodations according to the student’s disability Confidentiality Respectful and fair treatment
+These rights would include: Equal access to the educational, services and programs Reasonable and effective accommodations according to the student’s disability Confidentiality Respectful and fair treatment

-Contact the Disability Services Office Submit disability documentation which determines eligibility and supports request for accommodations.
-Meet with Disability Services staff to develop accommodations plan.
-Complete Disability Accommodations Notification Form(s) as needed.
-Students are encouraged to deliver their Accommodation Forms during the first week of the semester.
-Introduce yourself to your instructor and discuss your […]
+Contact the Disability Services Office Submit current and appropriate documentation of disability which determines eligibility and supports request for accommodations.
+Meet with Disability Services staff to develop accommodations plan. • Meet with the DS Staff and sign the , each semester.
+Students are encouraged to deliver their Accommodation Forms during the first week of the […]

 Follow the steps to receive accommodations.
 Initiate all services and do so in a timely manner.
 Seek assistance when you experience problems with accommodation services.